TheOdinProject/curriculum/README.md

 ### Our Philosophy

 Our philosophy is that you learn most effectively by building things, by working with other people as much as possible, and by having actual context for what you're learning.
+We believe that the best way to build a strong community of aspiring developers is to provide a high quality and focused path to a professional skillset and to facilitate collaborative and paired learning wherever possible along the way.

 ### How it Works